Tamara L. F.

 De Beuf, PhD

 I am a postdoctoral researcher at the Netherlands Institute for the Study of Crime and Law Enforcement in Amsterdam.
 I am part of a large-scale and longitudinal research program that evaluates the implementation and effectiveness of alternative sentencing.
-Additionally, I am a research fellow at the Leuven Institute of Criminology (LINC) and the Criminological and Experimental Legal Psychology Lab (CELL) at KU Leuven.
+Additionally, I am a research fellow at the Leuven Institute of Criminology and Criminological and Experimental Legal Psychology Lab (CELL) at KU Leuven, and at the Amsterdam Laboratory for Legal Psychology at VU Amsterdam.

 Research Values